VFIO Internals

 The pin_user_pages_remote() call (introduced in kernel 5.6 to replace get_user_pages_remote() for DMA pinning) increments the page refcount and marks pages as pinned, preventing them from being swapped or moved while the device may be accessing them.

-The DMA map radix tree
+The DMA map rb-tree

 - Detect and reject overlapping MAP_DMA requests.